MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/create-a-security-filter-object-using-a-custom-expression.md

 ---
-title: Workflow Sample - Create a Security Filter Object Using a Custom Expression
+title: Workflow sample - Create a security filter object using a custom expression
-sidebar_label: Create a Security Filter Object Using a Custom Expression
+sidebar_label: Create a security filter object using a custom expression
 description: This workflow sample demonstrates how to create a security filter definition through the Modeling service using a custom expression.
 ---